-Mark Morril is a 1972 graduate of Columbia Law School where he was an Editor of the Columbia Law Review and a James Kent Scholar (highest honors.)
-He served as a law clerk to the Honorable Jack B. Weinstein, United States District Court Judge for the Eastern District of New York from 1972-1973.
-He received a BA, magna cum laude, from Tufts University in 1969.
+Mark Morril is a graduate of Columbia Law School where he was an Editor of the Columbia Law Review and a James Kent Scholar (highest honors.)
+He served as a law clerk to the Honorable Jack B. Weinstein, United States District Court Judge for the Eastern District of New York.
+He received a BA, magna cum laude, from Tufts University.

-From 1977-1989 he worked as a general commercial litigator in private practice at several firms in New York City, initially as an associate at Paul Weiss Rifkind Wharton & Garrison (1977-80) and later as a partner at Greenbaum Wolff & Ernst, Hale Russell & Gray and Kay Collyer & Boose.
-He worked in public policy at the Legal Action Center of the City of New York from 1973-1977.
+From 1977-1989 Mr. Morril worked as a general commercial litigator in private practice at several firms in New York City, initially as an associate at Paul Weiss Rifkind Wharton & Garrison (1977-80) and later as a partner at Greenbaum Wolff & Ernst, Hale Russell & Gray and Kay Collyer & Boose.
+He earlier worked in public policy at the Legal Action Center of the City of New York.

-Mr. Morril is a Vice President of the New York City Bar and Chair of its Task Force on New Lawyers in a Changing Profession.
-From 2011-12, Mr. Morril served as Chair of the New York City Bar Executive Committee.
+Mr. Morril served as a Vice President of the New York City Bar, Chair of its Task Force on New Lawyers in a Changing Profession and Chair of its Council on the Profession.
+From 2011-12, Mr. Morril was Chair of the City Bar Executive Committee.
 He is also a member of the Dispute Resolution Sections of the New York State Bar Association and the American Bar Association and a member of the Federal Bar Council.